 VY flybuss runs buses almost every hour to Ås (Korsegården).
-Right in front of the airport on platform 44, you can catch the FB11 bus travelling towards Fredrikstad and stopping at Korsegården bus stop.
+Right in front of the airport you can catch the FB11 bus travelling towards

+Fredrikstad and stopping at Korsegården bus stop.
+You can confirm the platform via the Vyapp.

-The bus ticket costs NOK 329 if purchased in advance on the internet or NOK 419 if purchased on the bus.
+The bus ticket costs up to NOK 279 if purchased in advance on the internet or up to NOK 378 if purchased on the bus.
 The travel time is one hour.
 Once you arrive at the Korsegården bus stop, you can take a local bus, walk to campus or ask the bus driver to order a taxi for you.

-The SiÅs Housing Office is approximately 11⁄2 kilometers from the gas station.
+The SiÅs Housing Office (Boksmia) is approximately 1/2 kilometers from the gas station.